Working with Reports, Batch Jobs, and XMLports

 Printing a Report

-You can print a report from the Print button on the options page that appears when you open the report or from the menu bar in Preview.
+You print a report by choosing the Print button on the report request page or on the menu bar on the Preview page.

 Alternatively, you can ask your administrator to create a Word report layout for your most used reports.
 For more information, see Managing Report and Document Layouts.

 A report layout controls what is shown on a report, how it is arranged, and how it is styled.
-If you want to switch to a different layout, see Change Which Layout is Currently Used on a Report.
+If you want to switch to a different layout, see Change the Current Report Layout.
 Or, if you want to customize your own report layout, see Create and Modify a Custom Report Layout.